Rush Limbaugh on the cutting edge of societal evolution.

 Well, yeah, crime will go down.

-Who's gonna want to steal crap?
+Who's going to want to steal crap?

-By the way, NASCAR also having trouble.
+By the way, NASCAR also having trouble sponsorships.

-Not sponsoring the cars as much.
+Economically stressed marketers not sponsoring the cars as much.

-This is a bad thing, except there's there's always, see, we here at the EIB network, we always try to find the positive.
+This is a bad thing, except there's always, see, we here at the EIB network, we always try to find the positive.

 With fewer sponsors on NASCAR cars, we may now actually be able to see what color the cars are.

-Bloggoevich and his inner circle were expansive in pondering just how they could leverage the Senate appointment for financial gain.
+Blagojevich and his inner circle were expansive in pondering just how they could leverage the Senate appointment for financial gain.

-His chief of staff said, What?
+His chief of staff said, What, for you?

-Blogo said, Yeah.
+Blago said, Yeah.

 Obama's advisor is a senator while I stay as governor.

-Blogovich proposed controlling the 501c4 through a board of directors and taking over the organization after leaving office.
+Blagojevich proposed controlling the 501c4 through a board of directors and taking over the organization after leaving office.

 Nancy Pelosi likes the idea of a car czar.